 Natasha Jankowski, Director of NILOA, has presented at numerous national conferences and written various reports for NILOA.
 Her main research interests include assessment and evaluation, organizational evidence use, and evidence-based storytelling.
 She holds a PhD in Higher Education from the University of Illinois, an M.A. in Higher Education Administration from Kent State University, and a B.A. in philosophy from Illinois State University.
 She previously worked for GEAR UP Learning Centers at Western Michigan University and worked with the Office of Community College Research and Leadership studying community colleges and public policy.

 M.Ed., Higher Education Administratoin, Kent State University, 2006

-As Associate Director with the National Institute for Learning Outcomes Assessment (NILOA, Natasha examines undergraduate educational experiences through the lens of assessment and evaluation, organizational evidence use, and evidence-based storytelling.
+As Director with the National Institute for Learning Outcomes Assessment (NILOA, Natasha examines undergraduate educational experiences through the lens of assessment and evaluation, organizational evidence use, and evidence-based storytelling.

 Montenegro, E., & Jankowski, N. (2015) Focused on what mattes: Assessment of student learning outcomes at minority-serving institutions NILOA: Urbana, IL link >

 Kuh, G., Ikenberry, S., Jankowski, N., Cain, T., Ewell, P., Hutchings, P., & Kinzie, J. (2015) Using Evidence of Student Learning to Improve Higher Education Jossey-Bass: San Francisco, CA, USA

 Hutchings, P., Jankowski, N., & Ewell, P. (2014) Catalyzing assignment design activity on your own campus: Lessons from NILOA's assignment library initiative NILOA: Urbana, IL link >